-The Republic's GDP increased by 5.2% in the second quarter of 2018.
-See "Recent Developments and Overview-Economic Developments" for more information.
+The Republic's GDP decreased by 2.6% in the first quarter of 2019 compared with the first quarter of 2018.
+See "Recent Developments and Summary - Economic Developments" for more information.

-In the wake of the coup attempt of July 15, 2016, over 100,000 people have been detained by public prosecutors pending trial in connection with the failed coup and over 100,000 government officials have been fired from various public institutions by statutory decrees under the state of emergency.
-In addition, more than 100 media outlets and more than 100 journalists have been detained or arrested.
-Following the failed coup, there have also been raids on businesses with suspected links to FETÖ.
+In the wake of the coup attempt of July 15, 2016, over 100,000 people have been detained by public prosecutors pending trial in connection with the failed coup and over 100,000 government officials have been fired from various public institutions by statutory decrees under the state of emergency, which concluded on July 18, 2018.
+As of June 28, 2019, the State of Emergency Inquiry Commission, which was established in January 2017 pursuant to Decree 685 as a legal remedy, has received 126,200 appeals from those removed from public sector jobs by emergency decree, 77,900 of which have been reviewed and 6,000 of which have resulted in the applicant being allowed to return to work.